AlexQuigley/S.C.I.P.E./README.md

      }
    }
 ```
 4) Assuming everything is correct, the bot should startup when you run `nodemon` or `node src/index.js` in the terminal. [^3] [^4]

 [^1]: [**Setup Tutorial**](https://www.youtube.com/watch?v=KZ3tIGHU314)
+[^2]: NOTE: Getting the `TOKEN` and `BOT_ID` values require you to have admin access to a constructed bot via [Discord Dev](https://discord.com/developers/applications)
-[^2]: The Token value is taken from [Discord Dev](https://discord.com/developers/applications).
+The `TOKEN` value is taken from [Discord Dev](https://discord.com/developers/applications).
 You can find it located under the `Bot` tab.
-The Guild_ID can be found by right-clicking the Discord server's name and clicking `Copy Server ID`
+The `Guild_ID` can be found by right-clicking the Discord server's name and clicking `Copy Server ID`
-The Bot_ID can be found by right clicking the bot in discord and clicking `Copy User ID`.
+The `Bot_ID` can be found by right clicking the bot in discord and clicking `Copy User ID`.
 Alternatively it can also be found in the URL of the bot on [Discord Dev](https://discord.com/developers/applications)
 [^3]: If `nodemon` is returning an error, it means there is an error in the code, not that the setup is incorrect.
 [^4]: S.C.I.P.E. will output: `SCIPE (Skippy)#7016 is online.` to the terminal when the bot is running correctly.